Trapped By The Coronavirus Pandemic, Congress Tries New Ways Of Legislating From Home

 The hourlong event drew a slew of questions, including worried seniors who lost a job because of the pandemic.

-"I have a wife that's on Social Security disability, if she gets this coronavirus, she will not make it... so my question is am I entitled to get any kind of unemployment?" one formerly self-employed worker asked the lawmakers.
+"I have a wife that's on Social Security disability, if she gets this coronavirus, she will not make it ... so my question is, am I entitled to get any kind of unemployment?" one formerly self-employed worker asked the lawmakers.

 He was assured he would.

-Others asked if they would be eligible for cash payments under the new coronavirus relief bill and confusion on how to collect unemployment
+Others asked if they would be eligible for cash payments under the new coronavirus relief bill and confusion on how to collect unemployment.

 "Are retirees going to get any of this money?" one asked.